Understanding Fluid Dynamics for the CAST Mechanical Section

 Why is understanding fluid dynamics important for an electrician?

-Understanding fluid dynamics is critical for modern electricians because many electrical systems rely on fluids for cooling and operation.
+Understanding fluid dynamics is important for modern electricians because many electrical systems rely on fluids for cooling and operation.
 This includes liquid cooling for transformers, data center liquid cooling, and hydraulic equipment like lifts and benders.
 Proper thermal management in electronics is essential for preventing equipment failure, making this a key area of knowledge.

 What are the most common applications of fluid power principles I’ll see on the job?